Judgment Day for Union Agency Fees

-Today’s oral argument in Janus v.
+Oral argument in Janus v.
 AFSCME had a decided sense of déjà vu.
-The court had addressed the same issue, the power of public sector unions to confiscate agency fees from non-members, in two of the last three terms.
+The court had already addressed the issue at the crux of this case, the power of public-sector unions to exact agency fees from non-members, in two of its last three terms.

-Agency fees, money taken from those who don’t want to join unions to support collective bargaining activities, appeared to be on the road to extinction in Friedrichs v.
-California Teachers Association (2016) when Justice Scalia’s death led to a 4-4 split.
-Today’s oral argument didn’t reveal much new information; however, we did learn two important things.
+Agency fees, money collected from employees who don’t want to join unions to support collective-bargaining activities, appeared to be on the road to extinction in Friedrichs v.
+California Teachers Association (2016), but Justice Antonin Scalia’s death left an eight-judge court that deadlocked in a four-to-four vote.
+February’s oral argument in Janus didn’t reveal much new information, but we did learn two important things.

-First, agency fees are in the hands of Justice Gorsuch.
-Anyone hoping that two years would soften the mercurial Justice Kennedy’s views had to be disappointed.
-This exchange between Kennedy and the AFCSME attorney, David Frederick, tells you all that you need to know on his position.
+First, agency fees are in the hands of Justice Neil Gorsuch.
+Union supporters hoping that two years would soften the mercurial Justice Anthony Kennedy’s views had to be disappointed.
+If anything, Kennedy’s position against agency fees seems to have hardened, as reflected in this exchange between Kennedy and the AFSCME attorney, David Frederick:

 FREDERICK: Yes, they will have less political influence.

-The other justices who voted to strike down agency fees in Friedrichs had not apparently changed their minds either.
-Chief Justice Roberts and Justice Alito expressed skepticism that agency fees could be reconciled with the basic First Amendment principle against compelled speech.
-The notoriously silent Justice Thomas did not speak but one would not expect him to change his mind.
+Apparently the other justices who voted to strike down agency fees in Friedrichs have not changed their minds either.
+Chief Justice John Roberts and Justice Samuel Alito expressed skepticism that agency fees could be reconciled with the basic First Amendment principle against compelled speech.
+The famously silent Justice Clarence Thomas did not speak, but one would not expect him to change his mind.

-That leaves Justice Gorsuch, who also asked no questions and made no comments.
-Thus, in order for agency fees to survive, public sector unions have to hope that he’s not the man they said he was when he was nominated for the Supreme Court.
-The National Education Association, for instance, strongly urged its members to tell their senators to vote against him.
-Perhaps Justice Gorsuch will surprise everyone and try to broker some compromise with the court’s liberals, but Mark Janus probably feels better right now than AFSCME.
+That leaves Gorsuch, who also asked no questions and made no comments.
+Thus, in order for agency fees to survive, public-sector unions have to hope that he’s not the man they said he was when he was nominated for the court.
+(The National Education Association strongly urged its members to tell their senators to vote against him.)
+Perhaps Gorsuch will surprise everyone and try to broker a compromise with the court’s liberals, but Mark Janus probably feels better right now than the folks at AFSCME do.

-The second thing we learned from today’s oral argument is that public sector unions are, by their own counsel’s admission, extortion rackets.
+The second takeaway gleaned from oral argument is that public-sector unions are willing to threaten labor unrest.
 In his closing remarks, the AFSCME attorney made this shocking admission when arguing that the court should uphold Abood because of the “reliance interests” of the states:

 The fees are the tradeoff.
 Union security is the tradeoff for no strikes.
 And so if you were to overrule Abood, you can raise an untold specter of labor unrest throughout the country.

 In short, if you strike down agency fees, we’re going to go on strike.
-The English language has blessed us with a word for such threats: extortion.
-One suspects that Mr. Frederick will wish he had concluded his remarks differently.
+The English language has a word for such threats: extortion.
+Justices do not generally appreciate attempts to undermine fundamental rights in the name of preserving order.
+One suspects that David Frederick will wish he had concluded his remarks differently.